Vishva68/Control-of-Relay-Using-IoT-controller/README.md

 ### NAME:Vishvanandh N
 ### REG NO:24005857

-# CONTROL RELAY USING IOT CONTROLLER
+# Experiment:2 -CONTROL RELAY USING IOT CONTROLLER
 ##  AIM:
 To control the Relay using Arduino controller